History of India (1947–present): Indo-Pakistani War of 1947–1948

 Indian losses in the war totalled 1,104 killed and 3,154 wounded; Pakistani, about 6,000 killed and 14,000 wounded.

 Neutral assessments state India emerged victorious as it successfully defended the majority of the contested territory.

-1950s and 1960s
+Governance and politics

 India held its first national elections under the Constitution in 1952, where a turnout of over 60% was recorded.
-The National Congress Party won an overwhelming majority, and Jawaharlal Nehru began a second term as Prime Minister.
+The Indian National Congress won an overwhelming majority, and Jawaharlal Nehru began a second term as prime minister.
 President Prasad was also elected to a second term by the electoral college of the first Parliament of India.

 Nehru administration (1952–1964)

+Nehru can be regarded as the founder of the modern Indian state.
+Parekh attributes this to the national philosophy Nehru formulated for India.
+For him, modernisation was the national philosophy, with seven goals: national unity, parliamentary democracy, industrialisation, socialism, development of the scientific temper, and non-alignment in the Cold War.
+In Parekh's opinion, the philosophy and the policies that resulted from this benefited a large section of society such as public sector workers, industrial houses, and middle and upper peasantry.
+However, it failed to benefit or satisfy the urban and rural poor, the unemployed and the Hindu nationalists and fundamentalists.